Berkeley-CS61B/website-sp24/projects/proj2b/index.md

 If there are fewer than `k` words with non-zero counts, return only those words.
 For example if you enter the word "potato" and enter "k = 15", but only 7 hyponyms of potato have non-zero counts, you'd return only 7 words.

-{% include alert.html type="task" content="
+{: .task}
-**Task:** Modify your `HyponymsHandler` and the rest of your implementation to deal with the `k != 0` case.
+Modify your `HyponymsHandler` and the rest of your implementation to deal with the `k != 0` case.
-" %}

-{% include alert.html type="warning" content="
+{: .warning}
-This task will be a little trickier since you'll need to figure out how to pass information around so that the `HyponymsHandler` knows how to access a useful `NGramMap`.
+>This task will be a little trickier since you'll need to figure out how to pass information around so that the
-" %}

-{% include alert.html type="warning" content="
+>`HyponymsHandler` knows how to access a useful `NGramMap`.

+{: .warning}
 The `TimeSeries` class we provide in the skeleton code does not support `.data()`.
 You can use `.values()` instead.
-" %}

-{% include alert.html type="danger" content="
+{: .danger}
-**DO NOT MAKE A STATIC NGRAMMAP FOR THIS TASK!** It might be tempting to simply make some sort of `public static NGramMap` that can be accessed from anywhere in your code.
+>**DO NOT MAKE A STATIC NGRAMMAP FOR THIS TASK!** It might be tempting to simply make some sort of
+>`public static NGramMap` that can be accessed from anywhere in your code.
 This is called a \"global variable\".
+>

-We strongly discourage this way of thinking about programming, and instead suggest that you should be passing an NGramMap to either constructors or methods.
+>We strongly discourage this way of thinking about programming, and instead suggest that you should be passing an
+>NGramMap to either constructors or methods.
 We'll come back to talking about this during the software engineering lectures.
-" %}

 #### Tips